Mixed martial arts weight classes: Women

 Weight limits in women's MMA mostly follow the Unified Rules' limits, but organizations that recognize women's championships usually only have titles at the lower end of the table.
-UFC, for example, recognizes women's titles in the strawweight, flyweight, bantamweight and featherweight classes.
+UFC, for example, recognizes women's titles in the strawweight, flyweight, and bantamweight classes.
 Some organizations that recognize women's championships also sanction a separate atomweight title with a 105 lb limit.